 Macedo holds a Master of Arts degree in International Development and Social Change and a Master of Science degree in Environmental Science and Policy from Clark University in Worcester, Massachusetts in the United States of America.
 He holds a double Bachelor of Science degrees in Sociology and Geography with Concentrations in Environmental Studies and Forced Migration from Worcester State University.

 His research interests include climate-smart agriculture, forced migration and refugees, environment, climate change, global food security, youth development, cultural exchange, and creative arts.
 He has conducted field research projects in the United States of America, Ghana, Lao PDR, Indonesia, and Liberia.
 He has written and contributed to several publications and presented at major conferences in the United States, Canada, France, Laos, and Ghana.

-Larissa Romans, Director of Research, Monitoring & Evaluation, USA
+Larissa Romans, Director of Research, Monitoring & Evaluation, New Jersey, USA

 Larissa holds a Master of Arts degree in International Development and Social Change from the Department of International Development, Community, and Environment at Clark University, Worcester, Massachusetts in the United States.
 She also holds a Bachelor of Arts in International Studies from the University of Wisconsin-Parkside and a Bachelor of Science degree in Economics from the Universidade De Fortaleza in Brazil.
 She has extensive experience and knowledge in Education.

 Her research interests include education & development, products marketability, assessment & evaluation, and the international areas of business development, trade, trade policy, market trends, business negotiation.

 Larissa’s has over 7 years combined professional experience in international affairs, trade, and market trends research.
 Her research focal points vary from language acquisition, education & development, sustainable agricultural patterns, export trends, and nonprofit capacity building.
 Larissa joined INDESEEM in 2017.